vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 25 On Sarabhapur see above, n.
 12 on p.
 240. ´

-26 Pīpard. ¯ulā Copper-Plate Inscription of King Narendra of Sarabhapur ´ (IHQ XIX (1943), 139–146), dating from regnal year 3; Kurud Plates of Narendra, year 24 (EI XXXI, 263–268); Rawan Plates of Maharaja Narendra (JESI VI (1979), 44 f.).
-Sircar (SI I, 488) describes the chararacters of the Pīpard. ¯ulā Plates as ‘box-headed variety of the Central Indian Alphabet of the 5th or 6th century A.D’.
+26 Pīpard. ūlā Copper-Plate Inscription of King Narendra of Sarabhapur ´ (IHQ XIX (1943), 139–146), dating from regnal year 3; Kurud Plates of Narendra, year 24 (EI XXXI, 263–268); Rawan Plates of Maharaja Narendra (JESI VI (1979), 44 f.).
+Sircar (SI I, 488) describes the chararacters of the Pīpard. ūlā Plates as ‘box-headed variety of the Central Indian Alphabet of the 5th or 6th century A.D’.
 In IHQ XIX, 140 the same author remarked ‘Medial ī is of the older type and is not represented by a dot in the circle (which indicates medial i) as the Araṅg grant of Jayarāja and the T ¯ . hākurdiyā grant of Pravararāja.’

 27 V. P. Rode in JNSI X, 137–142: